Gain Greater Control with Our New “Preview Audio” and “Pause” Features

 3. Avoid Streaming Artifacts

-When audio is generated in real time to sync with video (a “streaming pipeline”), some AI voices may have slight volume inconsistencies at the start or end.
-By using Preview Audio first, you can avoid these issues and achieve a more polished result.
+When audio is generated in real time to sync with video (a “streaming pipeline”), some AI voices may have slight volume inconsistencies at the start and end.
+By using Preview Audio first, you can avoid these artefacts and achieve a more polished result.

 Common Pitfalls & Text Considerations: While TTS technology has advanced significantly, certain complexities can still present challenges.
-Pay special attention to:
+Pay particular attention to:

-• Specialised or Technical Terms: Medical, legal, or scientific jargon may require extra punctuation or spelling tweaks.
+• Specialised or Technical Terms: Medical, legal, or scientific jargon may require extra punctuation or spelling adjustments.

 • Abbreviations: Ensure TTS expands or pronounces them correctly.

-• Currencies & Numbers: The narrator might read numbers in an unexpected format or skip over currency symbols.
+• Currencies & Numbers: The narrator may read numbers in an unexpected way or skip over currency symbols.

 • Heavy Punctuation: Full stops, commas, and colons can affect how TTS handles intonation and pacing.